Mount Pleasant using decibel meter to track noise levels on Shem Creek

 “Shem Creek, that’s what people come here for they come here to have a good time,” says Jacob Robertson, booking manager for Vickery’s.

-Robertson says he’s booked bands regularly over the last 5 years, rarely having a problem until August when the restaurant received an almost $500 ticket for noise ordinance.
+Robertson says he’s booked bands regularly over the last five years, rarely having a problem until August when the restaurant received an almost $500 ticket for a noise ordinance.

 “We’re not trying to be a downtown bar.
-We don’t have 7 DJ”s and 7 lasers going off until 2 a.m., but some afternoon music would be nice,” Robertson.
+We don’t have seven DJs and seven lasers going off until 2 a.m., but some afternoon music would be nice,” Robertson.

-Mount Pleasant Town Council met to discuss ways restaurant’s in Shem Creek can host live musicians and bands without getting in trouble with noise ordinances.
-Council members like Gary Santos says they want police to use decibel level meters to monitor how loud music gets in the area to please restaurant owners and nearby neighborhoods.
+Mount Pleasant Town Council met to discuss ways restaurants in Shem Creek can host live musicians and bands without getting in trouble with noise ordinances.
+Council members like Gary Santos say they want police to use decibel level meters to monitor how loud music gets in the area to please restaurant owners and nearby neighborhoods.

 “We are trying to find a way instead of the police just coming and listening and thinking this is too loud or this is not.
 We need an infinite way of finding out if it is going to be a violation,” Santos says.